Anza-Borrego Desert: Rattlesnake Canyon

 There is an actual 'trail' leading towards Rattlesnake Spring.

-Rattlesnake Spring is a small watering hole, that is a reliable water source for wildlife.
+Rattlesnake Spring is a small watering hole, that's a reliable water source for wildlife.